 Friday, September 27, 2024

-Green seats wasteland
+Green seats wasteland (Requiem for a Coliseum)

 The Athletics played their last game in the Oakland Coliseum yesterday, beating the Texas Rangers 3-2 before 46,889 fans.
 J.T.
 Ginn, the A's rookie starter, gave up two runs in 5.1 innings to receive the win, his first in the majors.
 The epically named Kumar Rocker, the Rangers' rookie starter, received the loss.
 The A's rookie closer Mason Miller pitched 1.1 perfect innings to become the last man to pitch in the Coliseum in a major league game.
 Travis Jankowski of the Nordic locks was the last man to face him.